alan-turing-institute/data-safe-haven/docs/build_dsvm_image_instructions.md

 - If the name on `PyPI` is different from the name on `conda` (other than capitalisation) you will also need to add an entry to `deployment/dsvm_images/packages/packages-conda-pypi2conda.map`
 - If the package is not available on `conda`, you will **also** need to:
   - put a blank entry (like `<package-name>:`) in `deployment/dsvm_images/packages/packages-conda-pypi2conda.map`
+- You should also add this package to the whitelist used by Tier-3 package mirrors

 **Adding a new R package**
 - Add the name of the package as it appears on `CRAN` or `Bioconductor` to the appropriate package list:
   - `deployment/dsvm_images/packages/packages-r-bioconductor.list`
   - `deployment/dsvm_images/packages/packages-r-cran.list`
 - Check whether this `R` package is available as a pre-compiled apt binary (eg. `abind` is available as `r-cran-abind`) and add it to `deployment/dsvm_images/packages/packages-apt.list` if so
+- You should also add this package to the whitelist used by Tier-3 package mirrors

+**Adding packages to the package whitelist**
+- When you add a new package to either the PyPI or CRAN whitelist you should also add all of its dependencies (and their dependencies, recursively)
+- Once you have the list of packages you should add them to:
+  - **PyPI:** `environment_configs/package_lists/whitelist-core-python-pypi-tier3.list`
+  - **CRAN:** `environment_configs/package_lists/whitelist-core-r-cran-tier3.list`

 **Changing the version of a package**
 If you want to update the version of one of the packages we install from a `.deb` file (eg. `dbeaver`), you will need to edit `deployment/dsvm_images/cloud-init`